STF1998/Desk20/report/systemImplementation.md

 ### Introduction

-As discussed on the stack implementation section, the middle tier chosen for our application is NodeJS with the help of the ExpressJS framework.
+As discussed in the stack implementation section, the middle tier chosen for our application is NodeJS with the help of the ExpressJS framework.
 We utilised both NodeJS and ExpressJS to implement an API in our application.
 API stands for Application Programming Interface and its function is to allow our application to talk to other programs, such as Facebook or our database server.

 On this project, RESTful architecture has been implemented on our API.
 RESTful stands for Representational State Transfer and to be called RESTful, an API needs to follow these 6 constraints: